nhman2002/UX-Design/hci.md

 ## In-game Experience
 ### In-game waiting lobby

-Firstly, the game will start when there is 100 players available (ready to connect).
-You can see when there is enough player by monitoring the top-left corner.
-It'll show how many player exist in the room with a alert line inform when the game will start.
+The game starts when there are 100 available players ready to connect.
+You can monitor the top-left corner to see the number of players in the room, indicated by an alert line that informs when the game will begin.

 ![pubg-ingame-lobby](images/pubg-ingame-lobby.jpg)

-Then when the game begins, it'll change to how many players still survive.
-And how many did you eliminated.
+Once the game starts, the display changes to show the number of players still alive and how many eliminations you have made.

-Why is it must be at the top-left corner.
-Well, as to many gaming convention, things that is important to the user or in another saying player need to know should be noticed by players are put at the top.
+Placing important information in the top-left corner follows a common gaming convention, where crucial details for players to know are located at the top.

-Following that we'll have the map at the top-right corner, as well as the settings button, micro phone access, volume access,...
-And it can be more due to personal customization.

-Then you will, have a minimize compass in the middle-top.
-This will help players navigate through the map whether they're heading in the right direction.
-By communiocating to each others, teammate can tell other what direction is the enemies by signify the number on the compass and which direction (Nord, South, West, East) just like in the real world.
-This will satisfied the `Human Capabilities` in both perception and cognition as well as the `User Mental Model`.
-In `usability`, user don't have to learn how to use it because it's base on an real-world object, the compass, so it will satisfied the `learnability` in `usability`

-Continue the left corner, we'll have 4 members of our team, to display these member info, we'll have you at the top (signify the person who playing), than the others as follow.
-They'll have their in-game spell together with a color tags to signal their teammate not to shoot at them.

-By tagging each member as a color symbol, will help players don't have to remember teammates name but as a color tag (`Human Capabilities`).
+Moving to the top-right corner, we find the map along with buttons for settings, microphone access, volume control, and more, depending on personal customization options.

+In the middle-top section, there is a minimizable compass.
+This compass helps players navigate the map and determine the correct direction.
+Teammates can communicate enemy positions by indicating numbers and cardinal directions (North, South, West, East) using the compass.
+This feature satisfies `human capabilities` in `perception and cognition`, as well as the `user's mental model`.
+Furthermore, the usage of a compass, a real-world object, ensures learnability and usability for players.

+In the top left corner, the team display shows the four members of our team.
+Your character is positioned at the top, distinguishing you as the active player, while the others follow below.
+Each member is tagged with a colored symbol, allowing teammates to be recognized without needing to remember their names.
+This tagging system takes advantage of `human capabilities`.

-At the bottom-right corner, base on the default display, there're some button perform action like: `attack, jump, crawl, kneel`.
-For each button there will be a clear illustration for that specific action.
-However, the attack button will change depend on what type of weapon you're wielding: none - fist, guns - bullet, melee-weapons - knife.
-For experience gamer, this will signify them clearly what's that button will do if they press it.
-For new-gamer, the illustration is clear enough for them to know the usage of those buttons.
+At the bottom-right corner, according to the default display, various buttons perform actions such as attack, jump, crawl, and kneel.
+Each button is accompanied by a clear illustration depicting the specific action.
+The attack button's appearance changes depending on the type of weapon you are wielding: a fist for no weapon, a bullet for guns, and a knife for melee weapons.
+Experienced players can easily understand the button's function based on these illustrations, while new players can quickly grasp the usage of the buttons.

-At the bottom-left corner, players have a joy-stick icon to control their charater.
-The concept of joy-stick is very old, back in 1960, so obviously every body know what is it and what's does.

-Next to it we will have another attack button.
-Why is it there because we already have an attack button on the right.
-Well, in case the player want to jump and shooting (attack) simultaneously, their right thump pressed the jump button and the other one pressed attack.
-To answer the question, in some cases, players want to perform two action at the same time, in case they run out of finger to press in one side, the game place the same button in the other side to assist players.
-This also can be change in the customization section where players can custom their personal action display which suit them best.

-Next up is the backpack icon.
-For it's called, you already know what is it.
+The bottom-left corner features a joystick icon for controlling the character.
+The concept of a joystick is well-known, dating back to the 1960s, making it a familiar control method.

+Adjacent to the joystick, there is another attack button.
+This duplicate button exists for situations when players want to perform simultaneous actions such as jumping and shooting.
+By pressing the jump button with one thumb and the attack button with the other, players can execute these actions together.
+This placement of duplicate buttons assists players who may run out of fingers to press buttons on one side.
+Players have the flexibility to customize their personal action display to suit their preferences.

-The icon also illustration its storage size, there a circle running around the button.
-It's signify the backpack capacity, is it full or not, how much storage space is left just like a loading icon in real-world context.
-However, players can't know the exact amount of storage in it.
-To be exact, it suppose to have a percentage info to demonstrate the amount of slot in have.
-But that is not the case of this game.
-In addition, the packback icon can show which tier it is (the rarity) by showing some yellow stripes next to it, more stripes it have, the better the quality (`User Mental Model`).
+Next, we have the backpack icon, easily recognizable by its name.
+The icon also includes a circular loading-like animation, indicating the backpack's storage capacity and whether it is full or has available space.
+However, players cannot know the exact amount of storage remaining, as a percentage indicator is not provided.
+Additionally, the backpack icon can display yellow stripes to denote its rarity or tier, with more stripes indicating higher quality.

-At the bottom line you'll have 2 weapons slot, 2 equipment slots (on the left side is the slot for heal kit, on the right is for grenade, smoker,...) and your health bar in milky-white.
-The weapons slot will change the illustration base on what weapon you choose and next to it is the amount of ammunition you have left-hand side (ammunition left in a round / ammunition left in the backpack).
-This is quite clear for any person to use this info as their advantage.
-As for the equipment slot, every kind of heal kit or grenade is pack into a single slot.
-This mean if you're using grenade, only the grenade icon will be display, if you want to use another kind of equipment, let say a smoker, you have to choose the more option icon (as a up-arrow over the equipment slot) then it will display every equipment you have which has the same type, then you select the kit and pressed it again in order to use it.
-Well this is time consuming and ineffective to the players if they want to do a quick action.
-In addition, if user is using a smart phone to play, the size of it might effect the performance of its user.
-Althoughts, the size of display button can be improved by converting to a bigger screen (from phone to a tablet) or by customizing the button display.
+On the bottom line, there are two weapon slots, two equipment slots (the left slot for healing kits and the right slot for grenades and smokers), and a milky-white health bar.
+The weapon slot illustrations change based on the selected weapon, and next to it, the ammunition count is displayed (round ammunition left and ammunition left in the backpack).
+This information can be effectively used by players to their advantage.
+As for the equipment slots, each slot can accommodate various types of equipment, such as grenades or healing kits.
+Only the icon of the specific equipment being used is displayed.
+To use a different type of equipment, players must select the "more options" icon (depicted as an upward arrow above the equipment slot), which reveals all available equipment of the same type.
+Players can then choose the desired item by pressing it again.
+This process can be time-consuming and inefficient for quick actions, especially on smartphones, where screen size may impact performance.
+Although button size can be improved by switching to a larger screen, such as a tablet, or customizing the button display, it remains a drawback and disadvantage for players primarily using smartphones.
-However it's still a drawback and a disadvantage of players who mainly play this game throught a their smart phone.

-If your teammate shoot at you or vice versa, there are still hit box effects but you and your teammate health bar won't decreases.
+If your teammate shoots at you, or vice versa, hitbox effects occur, but the health bar for both you and your teammate does not decrease.

-The reason why the center of the gun is positioned in the middle of the screen in PUBG Mobile is primarily for gameplay and user experience purposes.
-Placing the gun's center in the middle of the screen helps to ensure that players have a consistent and intuitive aim when engaging in combat.

-By aligning the gun's center with the center of the screen, it allows players to have better control over their aim and provides a more natural and familiar shooting experience.
-This design choice aims to make it easier for players to accurately target their enemies and engage in gunfights.

-Additionally, having the gun's center in the middle of the screen allows for easier adaptation across different screen sizes and aspect ratios of mobile devices.
-It provides a standardized aiming reference point regardless of the device being used, promoting fairness and equal gameplay opportunities for all players.

-It's important to note that the placement of the gun's center in the middle of the screen is a design decision made by the game developers to optimize gameplay and enhance the user experience.
+These design choices and elements in the game's interface, including player count display, map placement, compass, team list, action buttons, backpack icon, weapon and equipment slots, and health bar, contribute to the overall gameplay experience by providing vital information, ensuring learnability, and accommodating `human capabilities` and `user mental models`.